Note

 Important

-• A new certificate authorities (CAs) will be rotated during the maintenance for this version to maintain strong security and compliance standards.
-For more details about the process and actions to be taken to preserve connectivity across the maintenance, you can review our documentation here: Certificate rotation for Azure Database for MySQL Flexible Server.
+- To maintain strong security and compliance standards, Azure Database for MySQL rotates certificate authorities (CAs) during maintenance for this version.
+For more information about the process and actions you can take to preserve connectivity across the maintenance, see Certificate rotation for Azure Database for MySQL Flexible Server.

 Engine version changes

-• No changes to existing 8.4 server.
+- No changes to existing 8.4 servers.

-• No changes to existing 5.7 server.
+- No changes to existing 5.7 servers.

 az mysql flexible-server show --resource-group {resource group name} --name {server name} --query "fullVersion"